-Business+Impact has hosted and sponsored innovative guest speakers at the Ross School of Business.
-Through its Social Innovation Series, top impact leaders are brought to campus who cut across boundaries to advance innovative practical solutions to society’s toughest social challenges.
+Business+Impact hosts and sponsors innovative workshops and events at the Ross School of Business.
+Top impact leaders, scholars, and students work to advance innovative practical solutions to society’s toughest social challenges.
 Below are examples of these events and activities.

 May 5, 12, 19, 2022